 The Life and Times of The Thunderbolt Kid - Bill Bryson

 I know I keep going on about how I don't like reading non-fiction, but I am a huge Bill Bryson fan, and it was me who suggested that the book group do 'The Thunderbolt kid' Bill Bryson's memoir of growing up in America in the fifties and sixties.
-It's a very funny book, and although, as a Brit, the American nostalgia sometimes left me cold, the remembering of childhood and family is fairly universal - we can all wince with embarrasment over the things parents do, or the things we did too when we were kids.
+It's a very funny book, and although, as a Brit, the American nostalgia sometimes left me nonplussed, the remembering of childhood and family is fairly universal - we can all wince with embarrassment over the things parents do, or the things we did too when we were kids.
 I don't think this is my favourite Bill Bryson book ever, but I still really enjoyed it.

 Wuthering Heights - Emily Bronte

 Once again I was surprised by the spirit and passion in what for some reason I had thought of as a classic and therefore boring.
 I guess the classics are so called for a reason, and they wouldn't have stood the test of time if they didn't have something special.
 Wuthering heights is full of passion, as well as some thoroughly nasty people.
 My enjoyment of the book was helped by the book group having a visiting speaker from the Bronte society who gave a very interesting and informative talk (seriously - not boring at all - I had a great time.)
 I should revisit more classics.

 My Name is Asher Lev - Chaim Potok